seankwon123/RAG-Chatbot/README.md

 - Qdrant is working,
 - RAG is working,
 - Chatbot passes tets, but has issues with:
-  - "Can you show me all Bitovi articles about DevOps"
+  - "Can you show me all articles about DevOps"
-  - "What is Bitovi's latest blog post about?"
+  - "What is the latest blog post about?"

 8/26:
 Update: